quietui/quiet/docs/docs/using-components.md

 Custom elements commonly use a platform feature called [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM) to encapsulate behaviors and styles.
 Their internals are rendered in a separate document fragment, which prevents most styles from leaking in from and out to the main document.

 Speaking of internals…it's important to look at the documentation for each component to understand its anatomy before applying any CSS.
-The host element often requires styles to target a specific part inside of it rather than the element itself.
+A component often requires styles to target a specific part inside of it rather than the element itself.

 By design, some styles, such as font size and family, will inherit _through_ the shadow DOM.
 However, the majority of them do not.
 Thus, you cannot  use standard CSS selectors to target a custom element's internals.
 Instead, you need to use one of the following APIs.